jonwillington/deel-hx-map/README.md

-# Deel Housing Exchange Map
+# dhxc Housing Exchange Map

-A beautiful interactive map application for Deel's housing exchange program, built with React and Mapbox.
+A beautiful interactive map application for dhxc's housing exchange program, built with React and Mapbox.

 ## Features